AlphaWallet/Web3E/README.md

 Web3E is a functional but still in development Web3 framework for Embedded devices running Arduino.
 Tested mainly on ESP32 and working on ESP8266.
 Also included is a rapid development DApp injector to convert your embedded server into a fully integrated Ethereum DApp.

 Starting from a simple requirement - write a DApp capable of running on an ESP32 which can serve as a security door entry system.
-There was an existing Web3 for Arduino which was an excellent start but seems to have been neglected.
+Some brave attempts can be found in scattered repos but ultimately even the best are just dapp veneers or have ingeneous and clunky hand-rolled communication systems like the Arduino wallet attempts.

+What is required is a method to write simple, fully embedded DApps which give you a zero infrastucture and total security solution.
 It is possible that as Ethereum runs natively on embedded devices a new revolution in the blockchain saga will begin.
+Now you have the ability to write a fully embedded DApp that gives you the seurity and flexibility of Ethereum in an embedded device.

 - Web3E has a Ready-to-Go DApp injection system that turns any device hosted site instantly into an Ethereum DApp with ECDSA crypto!
 - Cryptography has been overhauled to use a cut-down version of Trezor Wallet's heavily optimised and production proven library.